25 Sample Personal Recommendation Letters (Tips & Examples)

 When Are Personal Reference Letters Used?

-• Child adoption: Some adoption agencies may request adopting parents to acquire a personal recommendation letter to help get to know more about them.
+• Child adoption: Some adoption agencies may request adopting parents to acquire it to help get to know more about them.

-• Pet adoption: Pet adoption agencies can also request a recommendation letter from a candidate to help establish whether the individual will be a responsible pet owner.
+• Pet adoption: Pet adoption agencies can also request it from a candidate to help establish whether the individual will be a responsible pet owner.

-• Apartment rental: A landlord can request potential tenants for a personal recommendation letter from their neighbors or previous landlord to help understand what kind of tenant the candidate is.
+• Apartment rental: A landlord can request potential tenants for this letter from their neighbors or previous landlord to help understand what kind of tenant the candidate is.

-• Scholarship programs: Some scholarship programs may request a recommendation letter from a student’s teacher or professor to help them understand the kind of student the candidate will be.
+• Scholarship programs: Some scholarship programs may request it from a student’s teacher or professor to help them understand the kind of student the candidate will be.

 Pre-Writing Considerations

-A personal recommendation letter must effectively communicate the applicant’s personality from the recommender’s positive perspective.
-Therefore, it is important that the recommender make certain considerations, such as the nature of the relationship shared with the applicant, before writing a recommendation letter.
+The letter must effectively communicate the applicant’s personality from the recommender’s perspective.
+Therefore, it is important that the recommender make certain considerations, such as the nature of the relationship shared with the applicant, before writing it.

 Who can write a personal recommendation letter?